yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ## Requirements

-Make sure you have the brownie environment setup before trying to deploy a vault.
+Make sure you have the brownie environment set up before trying to deploy a vault.
 Check out the [Readme MD in Yearn Vaults Repo](https://github.com/yearn/yearn-vaults/blob/master/README.md) for instructions.

-The below instructions show some python commands that assume you are using the brownie console or a brownie script setup is in place.
+The below instructions show some python commands that assume you are using the brownie console or a brownie script setup.

 ## Deploying a new Experimental Vault

 1. Clone the [Yearn Vaults Repo](https://github.com/yearn/yearn-vaults/) and run `brownie run scripts/deploy.py --network <network-to-deploy-vault>`
 1. Choose the brownie account for deploying your vault.
-This account needs to have balance to pay for the deploy transaction.
+This account needs to have funds to pay for the deployment transaction.
-1. Confirm the script is using the latest version of registry `v2.registry.ychad.eth` against the planned new release vault to be sure its an updated version.
+1. Confirm the script is using the latest version of registry `v2.registry.ychad.eth` against the planned new release vault to be sure it's an updated version.
 (Can validate on Etherscan for latest address)
-1. Select the version of vault to deploy or press enter to use latest release.
+1. Select the version of the vault to deploy or press enter to use the latest release.
 1. Enter `Y` when prompt to deploy Proxy Vault
 1. Enter the checksummed address of the ERC20 token the vault will use.
 1. Enter the vault Parameters (Below are some suggested values):